-During the long night of St. Lucy’s Day, revelers fought the darkness with bonfires, torchlight processions, and all-night celebrations.
+During the long night of St. Lucia Day, revelers fought the darkness with bonfires, torchlight processions, and all-night celebrations.

-The association of a white Christmas with clear weather during the feast of St. Lucy isn’t the only weather lore surrounding the day.
-Another legend claims that the weather on each of the twelve days from St. Lucy to Christmas Eve foretells the weather for the twelve months of the coming year.
+The association of a white Christmas with clear weather during the feast of St. Lucy is not the only weather lore associated with this day.
+Another legend suggests that the weather on each of the twelve days from St. Lucy to Christmas Eve predicts the weather for the twelve months of the coming year.